georgipetrov/mvc-x/README.md

 Returns the blog post with id equal to 5

 ##### `$this->blog->getAllByContent('%hurricane%');`
-Returns a list of blog posts who have the word 'hurricane' in its content
+Returns a list of blog posts that have the word 'hurricane' in its content

 ##### `$this->blog->getAllByContentAndCreated('%hurricane%','> 2014-01-01');`
-Returns a list of blog posts who have the word 'hurricane' in its content, that are created after 2014-01-01
+Returns a list of blog posts that have the word 'hurricane' in its content, created after 2014-01-01

 ##### `$this->blog->getTitleByUser(12);`
 Returns a list of blog titles published by user with id = 12